We all understand the importance of good dental hygiene! Afterall, a smile is the first thing you tend to notice about someone.

 If you have a sore jaw when you wake or you are constantly noticing chips in your teeth that seem to have no obvious cause, then you may suffer from a condition known as bruxism.
 People with bruxism grind their teeth during the night, wearing them down, loosening them and even chipping or fracturing them.

-Some sufferers report discovering the condition when they wake in the middle of the night to the sound of their own teeth being ground or chipped, but many sufferers don’t know that they have it.
+Some sufferers report discovering the condition when they wake in the middle of the night to the sound of their own teeth being ground or chipped (yikes), but many sufferers don’t know that they have it.

-There is no cure, but it’s important to discuss any concerns with your dentist as there are a number of things that can be done to reduce the damage caused as you sleep.
-These include mouth-guards that are designed to fit tightly over your upper teeth to prevent further damage while you sleep.
+There is no cure, but it’s important to discuss any concerns with your dentist as there are a number of things that can be done to reduce the damage caused as you sleep!

-Your mouth is filled with bad bacteria that feeds off the sugar that you eat, producing acids that then destroy your enamel.
+We all know our mouths are filled with bacteria, but you may not know that the bacteria that feeds off the sugar that you eat, producing acids that then destroy your enamel.
 The longer that the sugar remains in your mouth the more damage will be done, which is why candy is one of the worst things you can eat.

-When you drink soda, the sugar passes straight through your mouth and down your throat, but when you chew candy the sugar sticks to your teeth, getting lodged between them and trapped in holes.
+When you drink soda, the sugar passes straight through your mouth and down your throat, so it's not so bad.
+But, when you chew candy, the sugar sticks to your teeth, getting lodged between them and trapped in holes.
 This then sends signals to the bad bacteria to start feeding off that sugar and producing those harmful acids.

 It’s not all bad, because the minerals that are leached out of your teeth by those harmful acids can be replaced by your saliva and by brushing with a fluoride toothpaste.
 But, if you are constantly eating candy and neglecting to brush, then the damage occurs faster than it can be repaired, causing cavities to form.